notmuch/notmuch/docs/source/index.rst

-.. cnotmuch documentation master file, created by sphinx-quickstart on Tue Feb  2 10:00:47 2010.
+.. notmuch documentation master file, created by sphinx-quickstart on Tue Feb  2 10:00:47 2010.

-.. currentmodule:: cnotmuch.notmuch
+.. currentmodule:: notmuch

-Welcome to :mod:`cnotmuch`'s documentation
+Welcome to :mod:`notmuch`'s documentation
 ===========================================

-The :mod:`cnotmuch` module provides an interface to the `notmuch <http://notmuchmail.org>`_ functionality, directly interfacing to a shared notmuch library.
+The :mod:`notmuch` module provides an interface to the `notmuch <http://notmuchmail.org>`_ functionality, directly interfacing to a shared notmuch library.
-Within :mod:`cnotmuch.notmuch`, the classes :class:`Database`, :class:`Query` provide most of the core functionality, returning :class:`Threads`, :class:`Messages` and :class:`Tags`.
+Within :mod:`notmuch`, the classes :class:`Database`, :class:`Query` provide most of the core functionality, returning :class:`Threads`, :class:`Messages` and :class:`Tags`.

 .. moduleauthor:: Sebastian Spaeth <Sebastian@SSpaeth.de>

 :License: This module is covered under the GNU GPL v3 (or later).

-This page contains the main API overview of cnotmuch |release|.
+This page contains the main API overview of notmuch |release|.

 Notmuch can be imported as::

- from cnotmuch import notmuch
+ import notmuch

 or::

- from cnotmuch.notmuch import Query,Database
+ from notmuch import Query,Database

 More information on specific topics can be found on the following pages: